sarahciston/codingcare/_drafts/interviews.md

 200
 00:32:42.850 --> 00:32:59.319
 Garrett Flynn: was like peaked around like Covid map and code collective, and has kind of gone back down because they I just don't have that community anymore.
-But I think that that was like a really rewarding part of being in the community.
+But I think that **that was like a really rewarding part of being in the community**.
 It was just like

 201
 00:33:00.700 --> 00:33:08.649